-5.2 Facility.
+5.3 Facility.

 The Choice School's facility shall be located at [ADDRESS].
-The Choice School may not add a location, change a location or geographic district, or enter into any financing, leasing, or other arrangements in connection with a location change without providing advance written notification to the Commission in accordance with Commission policy.
+The Choice School may not add a location, change a location or geographic district, or enter into any financing, leasing, or other arrangements in connection with a location change without first obtaining approval from the Commission, per Section 11.2 of this Contract.
 The School shall provide the Commission copies of any lease, purchase agreement, financing arrangements, and/or other such facility agreements and such certificates and permissions as are necessary to operate the School in the facility.
 The School shall comply with all applicable state laws, regulations, and building codes, and shall obtain all requisite use permits and certificates of occupancy.
 The Choice School shall be responsible for the construction and maintenance of any facilities owned or leased by it.
-The Commission shall have access at all reasonable times to any facility owned, leased, or utilized in any way by the Choice School for purposes of inspection and review of the Choice

-School's operation and to monitor the School's compliance with this Contract.
+The Commission shall have access at all reasonable times to any facility owned, leased, or utilized in any way by the Choice School for purposes of inspection and review of the Choice School's operation and to monitor the School's compliance with this Contract.
 The School may choose to use or permit use of its facility for non-School-related activities, subject to the written preapproval of the Commission.

-5.3 School Calendar: Hours of Operation.
+5.4 School Calendar; Hours of Operation.